sjacob2019/Credit-Card-Fraud-Detection/README.md

 Once our data is normalized, we can begin performing GMM.
 Starting with the first 2 PCA components, we run SciKit-Learn's GMM to create and label datapoints into two clusters.
 To limit overfitting on our data, given that we had so few fraudulent cases to train with, we use K-Fold validation with K = 5.
 After obtaining labels, we create a confusion matrix of our labels compared to the data's original labels.
 Using the confusion matrix, we calculate the recall and accuracy of the GMM algorithm with those PCA components.

 To examine the results that increasing features had on the results, we then perform the same operation with additional PCA components, adding a new component each run until all features are being used.

+To gain a better understanding of the overall similarities between the ground truth and our predicted data, we calculate the Fowlkes Mallows score.

-Finally, to determine how similar and distinct our two clusters of data are when incorporating all features, we calculate the Silhouette and Fowlkes Mallows scores for our newly labelled data for each of our five folds.
+Finally, to determine how similar and distinct our two clusters of data are when incorporating all features, we calculate the Silhouette score for our newly labelled data.

 ## DBSCAN